Orange Bowl

-In the 1990s, the Orange Bowl was a member of the Bowl Coalition, but kept its Big Eight tie-in.
-It was later a member of the Bowl Alliance.
-From 1998 to 2013, the Orange Bowl was a member of the now-defunct Bowl Championship Series (BCS).
-The Orange Bowl served as the BCS National Championship Game in 2001 and 2005.
-However, beginning with the 2006 season, the BCS National Championship Game became a stand-alone event, hosted by the local bowl organization about one week following the New Year's Day bowl games (including the Orange Bowl).
-Under that format, the Orange Bowl Committee hosted two separate games in both 2009 (the 2009 Orange Bowl on January 1 and the 2009 BCS National Championship Game on January 8) and in 2013 (the 2013 Orange Bowl on January 1 and the 2013 BCS National Championship Game on January 7), all at the same venue.
-The BCS ended after the 2013 season, being replaced by the current College Football Playoff (CFP).
-The Orange Bowl has served as one of six bowls in the CFP since the 2014 season.
-In the years that it is not a national semifinal, the Orange Bowl is hosted by the ACC champion if that team is not one of the four top seeds for the CFP.
-The Orange Bowl hosted a national semifinal following the 2015, 2018, and 2021 seasons, and will next host one following the 2024 season.
+Beginning in 1992, the Orange Bowl joined with several other bowls to create the Bowl Coalition in an effort to produce an undisputed national champion in college football.
+It subsequently was part of the Bowl Alliance and Bowl Championship Series.
+From 1992 to 2006, the Orange Bowl served as the national championship game of these systems in 1994, 1995, 1998, 2001, and 2005.
+Miami Gardens and the Orange Bowl Committee hosted the BCS National Championship Game in 2009 and 2013 in addition to the regular Orange Bowl game.

+In 2014, the Orange Bowl, along with the "New Year's Six" bowls, became a part of the College Football Playoff.
+As part of the four team playoff from 2014 to 2023, the Orange Bowl served as a semifinal game in 2015, 2018, and 2021.
+When not serving as a semifinal, the Orange Bowl featured the best available team from the ACC versus the second best team from the Big Ten or SEC or Notre Dame.

+With the expansion of the College Football Playoff to twelve teams in the 2024–25 season, the Orange Bowl will serve as either a quarterfinal or semifinal each year.
+It served as a semifinal in 2025 and will serve as a quarterfinal in 2026.
+When serving as a quarterfinal, the Orange Bowl will host the ACC champion, if seeded in the top four.
+When serving as a semifinal, the game will be played one week after New Year's Day and, if the ACC champion is one of the top two seeds, the team will be assigned to the Orange Bowl.

 History

 Early roots

-In 1890, Pasadena, California held its first Tournament of Roses Parade to showcase the city's mild weather compared to the harsh winters in northern cities.
+In 1890, Pasadena, California, held its first Tournament of Roses Parade to showcase the city's mild weather compared to the harsh winters in northern cities.
 As one of the organizers said: "In New York, people are buried in snow.
 Here, our flowers are blooming and our oranges are about to bear.
 Let's hold a festival to tell the world about our paradise."
 In 1902, the annual festival was enhanced by adding an American football game.

 In 1926, leaders in Miami, Florida, decided to do the same with a "Fiesta of the American Tropics" that was centered around a New Year's Day football game.
 Although a second "Fiesta" was never held, Miami leaders, including Earnest E. Seiler, later revived the idea with the "Palm Festival" (with the slogan "Have a Green Christmas in Miami").